Baked Potato on the Grill

 This post may contain affiliate links.
 Please read our disclosure policy.

 Need a side dish on the grill?
-Make baked potatoes on the grill.
-They are brushed with butter than seasoned with salt, pepper, and garlic powder.
-Wrap them in tinfoil and grill them!
+Make Baked Potatoes on the Grill.
+They are brushed with butter then seasoned with salt, pepper, and garlic powder, wrapped in tinfoil and grilled.
 The result is crispy seasoned potato skins with light and fluffy insides.

 Ingredients for Grilled Baked Potatoes